StarpTech/k8s-gitops/README.md

 - `helm dependency list` - List the dependencies for the given chart
 - `helm dependency update` - Update charts/ based on the contents of Chart.yaml

-### Release Management

-- `helm install` - Install a chart
-- `helm uninstall` - Uninstall a release
-- `helm upgrade` - Upgrade a release
-- `helm rollback` - Roll back a release to a previous revision

-You are able to manage a project composed of multiple microservices with a top-level [`umbrella-chart`](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies).
-You can [override](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#global-chart-values) sub-chart values in your `values.yaml` of the `umbrella-chart`.
+Helm allows you to manage a project composed of multiple microservices with a top-level [`umbrella-chart`](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies).
+You can define [global](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/#global-chart-values) chart values which are accessible in all sub-charts.

+In big teams sharing charts can be an exhauasting tasks.
+In that situation you should think about to host your own Chart Repoitory.
+You can use [`chartmuseum`](https://github.com/helm/chartmuseum).
+The simpler solution is to host your charts on S3 and use the helm plugin [`S3`](https://github.com/hypnoglow/helm-s3) to make them accessible in the cli.

 ### :heavy_check_mark: Helm solves:

-- [X] Compose multiple configurations.
+- [X] Compose multiple application into a bigger one.
-- [X] Manage upgrades, rollbacks.
+- [X] Manage upgrades, rollbacks and dependencies.
 - [X] Distribute configurations.

 ## The umbrella-state

 Helm guaranteed reproducable builds if you are working with the same helm values.
 Because all files are checked into git we can reproduce the helm release at any commit.

-The `umbrella-state` refers to the single-source-of truth of an helm release.
-The umbrella-state is updated automatically in the CI pipeline.
+The `umbrella-state` refers to the single-source-of truth of an helm release at a particular time.

 ### :heavy_check_mark: The umbrella-state solves: